vercel/next.js/examples/cms-ghost/README.md

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [Ghost](https://ghost.org/) as the data source.

-> This boilerplate demonstrates simple usage and best practices.
+> This boilerplate demonstrates usage and best practices.
 If you are looking for a more feature rich Next.js generator for Ghost including the Casper theme,
 > check out [next-cms-ghost](https://github.com/styxlab/next-cms-ghost).

 ## Deploy your own